-NOTE: Each full turn of adjustment nut will change mower height about 3/16".
+NOTE: Each full turn of adjustment nut will change mower height about 3/16" (4,7 mm).

 Test your adjustment by mowing some uncut grass and visually checking the appearance.
 Readjust, if necessary, until you are satisfied with the results.